 The 2021 Medical Education Research Day Abstract Book and Poster Book are available for download and featured below.

 Education Research Day

-Education Research Day is an annual event, held each spring, that showcases outstanding medical education research and innovative education programming by our faculty, house-staff and students at all sites within the Mount Sinai Health System.
-The call for abstracts has closed for 2016.
-Education Research Day will be held on April 19, 2016 in the Guggenheim lobby.
+Education Research Day is an annual event held each spring to showcase outstanding medical education research and innovative education programming by our faculty, house staff, and students within the Mount Sinai Health System.

-- Highlight and disseminate the creative and exciting work in educational research and innovative curriculum development taking place every day at Mount Sinai and its affiliate institutions.
+- Highlighting and disseminating the creative and exciting work in educational research and innovative curriculum development taking place at Mount Sinai and its affiliate institutions

-- Provide a forum for educators to learn from and collaborate with each other.
+- Providing a forum for educators to learn from and collaborate with each other

-- Prepare authors for regional and national presentation and dissemination of their scholarly educational work.
+- Preparing authors for regional and national presentation and dissemination of their scholarly educational work

-Abstracts are anonymously reviewed by a selection committee using nationally established criteria for education scholarship.
-Each year, we select four Blue Ribbon Winners.
-Authors of the top two abstracts are invited to present their work at Medical Education Grand Rounds.
-The selection committee also provides each author with individualized feedback to help them progress toward dissemination of their work at the regional and national level.
+Abstracts are reviewed anonymously by a selection committee using nationally established criteria for education scholarship.
+Each year the Institute selects four Blue Ribbon Winners.
+Authors of the top two abstracts are then invited to present their work at Medical Education Grand Rounds.
+The selection committee provides all authors with individualized feedback on their submitted abstracts to help them progress toward dissemination of their work at the regional and national level.

-We follow the International Committee of Medical Journal Editors (ICMJE) Guidelines for Authorship and Contributorship.
-Please follow these guidelines as you prepare your scholarly educational work:
+We follow the International Committee of Medical Journal Editors (ICMJE) Guidelines for Authorship and Contributors Refer to these guidelines as you prepare your scholarly educational work:

 - All persons designated as authors should qualify for authorship, and all those who qualify should be listed.